greiginsydney/Homebridge-cbus-installer/SETUP.md

 Enter an IP or network address to allow/whitelist :
 ```

 28. This menu will loop, allowing you to enter extra IPs.
-Press \<return\> on its own to break out of this loop.
+Press Return on its own to break out of this loop.

 29. If you overlooked copying the tags file in Step 12, or put it in the wrong location on the Pi, the script will exit: